 Embedding PC CARES training within an existing certificate program offers facilitation support centrally and regularly to learning circle facilitators, along with the customs and practices honed by the RHS program to support students and create a more inclusive, decolonized learning environment.
 RHS intensives often involve time for self-care and community care when tackling difficult subjects like suicide prevention and involve Alaska Native Elders in teaching spaces.
 “We were blessed with two Elders, Evelyn Day and Lucy Andrews, who supported us in our learning and shared how grateful they were for the students being strong enough to take this training and bring it back to their communities.”
 Said course instructor and RHS program head, Diane McEachern.

-The training also welcomed a few returning facilitators looking for a “refresher” on the learning circles, plus a few additional new facilitators for the communities of Nome and Kotzebue.
+The training also welcomed a few returning facilitators looking for a “refresher” on the learning circles, plus a few additional new facilitators for the communities of Nome and Kotzebue who are putting their learning into their practice.

 “What I enjoyed about this training was how the participants were so committed to bringing helpful change to their communities,” said Diane McEachern.
 “Our days were packed and the enthusiasm was wonderful.
 And we had fun with some great laughs as a community of learners for the week.”